aagedal/DaVinciResolve_Wishlist/README.md

 - [ ] AVIF
 - [ ] WebP
 - [ ] HDR image formats in general.
 Both ISO HDR and Gain Map HDR.
+- [ ] If editing images with IPTC metadata, main that metadata on export of individual clips/images.

 ## Editing
 - [x] ~~Being able to quickly change the source audio track used in the inspector, if I only edited one of the source tracks into the timeline.~~ Added in Resolve 19.1